tahershaker/Learning-Kubernetes/4. Kubernetes Cluster & Object Management with Kubectl and YAML/README.md

 Context is an element in the kubeconfig file that group and map cluster information with the user access information.
 As mentioned above a kubeconfig file will have 3 main key elements, Cluster, User, and Context.
 IF the kubeconfig file have multiple clusters and user info, a user can use the context to switch from one cluster to another.

+> _Reference_
+> - _A context element in a kubeconfig file is used to group access parameters under a convenient name.
+Each context has three parameters: cluster, namespace, and user.
+By default, the kubectl command-line tool uses parameters from the current context to communicate with the cluster._<sup>Reference [9](#References)</sup>

 To check the number of contexts, use:

 ```bash